Bektashism: Administration

 There is also a Bektashi office in Brussels, Belgium.

 World Bektashi Congress

 The World Bektashi Congress, also called the National Congress of the Bektashi, a conference during which members of the Bektashi Community make important decisions, has been held in Albania several times.
 Since 1945, it has been held exclusively in Tirana.
 The longest gap between two congresses lasted from 1950 to 1993, when congresses could not be held during Communist rule in Albania.
 A list of congresses is given below.

 List of Dedebabas

-This section lists the Dedebabas (Supreme Leaders) of the Bektashi Order.
+This section lists the Dedebabas (Supreme Leaders) of Bektashism.

 In Turkey (before 1930)

-List of Bektashi Dedebabas (mostly based in Hacıbektaş, Anatolia), prior to the 1925 exodus of the Bektashi Order from Turkey to Albania:
+List of Dedebabas (mostly based in Hacıbektaş, Anatolia), prior to the 1925 exodus of the Bektashi order from Turkey to Albania:

 In Albania (1930–present)

-List of Bektashi Dedebabas following the 1925 exodus of the Bektashi Order from Turkey to Albania:
+List of Bektashi Dedebabas following the 1925 exodus of the Bektashi order from Turkey to Albania: